ugouda/CalcClone/README.md

 # CalcClone
-I built a small clone of calculator to practice some more JavaScript.
+To further improve my knowledge of JavaScript, I created a miniature version of a calculator.